 1. Maintaining Control Over Your Contacts and Community

-Email contacts are some of the most valuable leads in digital marketing, as this audience has already demonstrated an interest in your brand.
+Email contacts are some of the most valuable digital marketing leads, as this audience has already demonstrated an interest in your brand.
 Email marketing is your chance to develop long-term customer relationships and build brand loyalty.

 With that in mind, it’s easy to see why email marketing offers so many unique benefits.
-Instead of solely focusing on moving each target down the funnel, you can experiment with different types of content and prioritize engagement over clicks.
+Instead of focusing on moving each target down the funnel, you can experiment with different content types and prioritize engagement over clicks.

 2. Subscribers Manifest Interest in Your Brand